ctfpilot/ctfp/README.md

 - **Cluster provisioning**: Creating and configuring the Kubernetes cluster using Hetzner Cloud resources.
 - **Node management**: Setting up and managing the worker nodes that will run the workloads.
-  This including configuring node pools, scaling, and updating nodes as needed, along with setting up the node-autoscaler for automatic scaling based on demand.
+  This includes configuring node pools, scaling, and updating nodes as needed, along with setting up the node-autoscaler for automatic scaling based on demand.
 - **Networking**: Configuring the network settings to ensure proper communication between cluster components.
   This includes setting up a private network, configuring VPN connectivity between the nodes and setting up Flannel CNI for pod networking.
-  Opens up required firewall rules to allow communication between nodes, and outbound connections to required services.
+  It opens the required firewall rules to allow communication between nodes, and outbound connections to required services.
 - **Storage**: Setting up storage controller (CSI) to use Hetzner Block storage volumes.
 - **Traefik proxy**: Deploying Traefik as the ingress controller for managing incoming traffic to the cluster.